 - Synchronize with Exchange server mailbox.
-This feature is not currently supported. - 5 Click OK to save the queue.
+This feature is not currently supported. - 5 Click OK to save the queue as defined so far or go to the next section, "Setting up voicemail notifications."

 Setting up voicemail notifications

 Wave can automatically send a notification you by e-mail, pager, or call whenever the queue receives a new voice message.
 Click the Voicemail \ Notification tabs to set up notification of new queue voice messages.